nokotamustang/OpenGL_and_Vulkan_3D/README.md

 - Binary search for refinement of the intersection point (4 iterations).
 - Offset limiting to adjust over-displacement.
 - Secant interpolation for smoothness.
-- Contain in height-map bounds.
+- Contain everything in height-map bounds.

 ### Series 3 - Terrain rendering